We’ve compiled some frequently asked questions to help you navigate the process of signing up and completing orientation.

 After you finish Online Orientation, your UT San Antonio advisor will email you within two weeks to set up your advising appointment.
 The email will go to your UTSA student email account (@my.utsa.edu).
 Make sure you can access this email.
 If you are not sure, go to https://my.utsa.edu/ and click “Email Account” under Student Resources.

-If you are a fall freshman required to attend New Student Orientation, you must finish Online Orientation at least two weeks before your in-person program.
-Your advisor will meet with you during New Student Orientation, and you can register for classes at that time.
+If you are a freshman admitted to the fall, spring, or summer term, you are required to attend New Student Orientation, you must finish Online Orientation at least two weeks before your in-person program.
+Your advisor will meet with you during New Student Orientation in person program, and you can register for classes at that time.

-If you only need to do Online Orientation, your advisor will contact you after you finish.
+Transfer students who are completing Online Orientation only, your advisor will contact you after you complete your online orientation.
 You will get instructions on how to schedule your appointment.
 After your meeting, you can register for classes.
 If you do not hear from your advisor, email [email protected].

-If you are a fall freshman, no, you can’t come to New Student Orientation only for academic advising and registration.
+If you are a freshman admitted for a fall, spring, or summer term, no, you can’t come to New Student Orientation only for academic advising and registration.
 You must check in and stay for the full day.
 You cannot come just for class sign-up.

-If you are a summer freshman or a transfer student, yes.
-You can come for part of the day but you must still check in when you arrive.
+If you are a transfer student, yes.
+You can come for part of the day.
+But you must still check in when you arrive.

 No. All students must meet with an advisor before a change of major can be processed.